ai-labs/claim_tool/README.md

    - Modify the data access class to interact with your target system (SAP, Salesforce, etc.).

 6. **Enjoy the streamlined claim management process**.

+## TODO: Data Storage Integration with SAP

+### Abstract Data Access Layer
+To facilitate integration with SAP and other enterprise systems, a Data Access Layer (DAL) will be implemented.
+This layer abstracts the data storage and retrieval processes, allowing seamless interaction with various backend systems.

+### Integration Steps
+1. **Define Interface**: Create a common interface for data access operations (CRUD).
+2. **Implement SAP Integration**: Develop a class implementing the interface for SAP integration.
+3. **Configure API Interaction**: Ensure the class interacts with SAP's APIs for data operations.

+### Recommended Systems for Integration
+1. **SAP**: Use SAP's native APIs for seamless data exchange.
+2. **Salesforce**: Leverage Salesforce's API for customer relationship management.
+3. **Amazon S3**: Utilize Amazon S3 for scalable storage solutions.

+By implementing these steps, the system will be able to integrate with various enterprise systems, providing flexibility and scalability.